Alfresco/docs-alfresco/enterprise-viewer/latest/using/index.md

 ![Img Txt]({% link enterprise-viewer/images/aev-annotations-interface-toolbar.png %})e7336159929c3481.png)

-The toolbar (displayed above) contains all of the core functionality to Enterprise Viewer in Signature mode.
+The toolbar (displayed above) contains all the core functionality to Enterprise Viewer in Signature mode.
 This is where document navigation and zooming occur, and signatures can be added, saved, and more information on Enterprise Viewer is found.

 It is located at the top of the Enterprise Viewer window.